josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 </CalloutPlusQuote>

-It turns out, he and I actually saw every artist and album in pretty much exactly the same way.
+It turns out, he and I actually saw every artist and album in pretty much exactly the same way to begin with.

 We just never agreed on what was a feature, and what was a bug.